Adrienne Goodson

-Adrienne Goodson (born October 19, 1966) is an American former basketball player, a 6-foot forward noted for her exceptional rebounding ability, especially on the offensive glass.
-Her professional career in Brazil, the ABL, and the WNBA spanned 14 years.
+Adrienne Goodson (born October 19, 1966) is an American former basketball player, a 6-foot forward who played professionally for 14 years, in Brazil, the ABL, and the WNBA.

 Amateur basketball career

 Born in Bayonne, New Jersey, Goodson became interested in basketball at the age of seven.
 She played for Bayonne High School, where she was a consensus high school All-American, named as such by Parade Magazine, Adidas, Coach, Converse, the Amateur Athletic Union, and USA Today.

 She went on to attend Old Dominion University, where she graduated in 1988 with a degree in secondary education.
 In her freshman season there, Goodson averaged 9.5 points per game, and the team won first the Sun Belt Conference title, and then the 1985 NCAA Women's Division I Basketball Tournament.
-In the NCAA title game, Goodson scored nine points and hauled in six rebounds to help the Lady Monarchs defeat Georgia 70-65, as Old Dominion rolled to a 31-3 record.
+In the NCAA title game, Goodson scored nine points and hauled in six rebounds to help the Lady Monarchs defeat Georgia 70–65, as Old Dominion rolled to a 31–3 record.

 During her college career, Goodson was a two-time second team All-Star performer.
 In 1987, she was named the Sun Belt Conference tournament's Most Valuable Player, as the Lady Monarchs won the Sun Belt Conference title again.
 As a Senior in 1988, she was named the Sun Belt Player of the Year.

 In all, Goodson helped lead Old Dominion to three NCAA tournaments.
 She finished her college career with 1,574 points and 863 rebounds.
 She ranks 11th all-time in scoring at Old Dominion.
 She was inducted into the Old Dominion University Hall of Fame in 1999.

 Following her graduation in 1988, Goodson captained the 1993 USA National Basketball Team.